lockable-dev/lockable-docs/docs/https-endpoints.md

 res = rq.get(f"https://{LOCKABLE_DOMAIN}/v1/heartbeat/my-lock-name", auth=auth)
 ```

-For brevity, for most code examples in this documentaion, we will avoid passing in any authentication information.
+For brevity, for most code examples in this documentation, we will avoid passing in any authentication information.